Warship Wednesday June 8, 2016: Indonesia’s biggest stick with a James Bond twist

 This turned into a massive outlay of military gear transferred from the CCCP to Jakarta as Indonesia for a time became second only to Red China in Soviet arms deliveries ranging from 150,000 SKS-45 rifles to modern jet fighters.
-This included making the TNI-AL (Indonesian Navy) the most powerful submarine force in the Asia-Pacific region with a full Whiskey-class submarines, two torpedo retrievers, and one submarine tender, all purchased for a song.
+This included making the TNI-AL (Indonesian Navy) the most powerful submarine force in the Asia-Pacific region with a full squadron of Whiskey-class submarines, two torpedo retrievers, and one submarine tender, all purchased for a song.
 By comparison, no other Southeast Asian nation possessed a submarine force of any size, with closest runner up being the Royal Australian Navy having only six British-made Oberon’s.

 Therefore, it made sense that the only major surface ship exported by the Cold War-era Soviet military was to be sent to Indonesia.
 Sure hundreds of patrol craft, missile boats, destroyers, and frigates were given away, but cruisers, battleships, and carriers before 1989?
 Nyet!

 On 5 April 5 1962, with a handful of Indonesian military personnel aboard, Ordzhonikidze departed from Sevastopol after spending 14 months undergoing modifications for operations in the tropics (more ventilators and generators) and leisurely sailed to the Far East, arriving 5 August in Surabaya.